 In addition, Thrive limits the access of agents, contractors and other third parties to Users’ Personal Data.

-Personal Data is not kept any longer than is required for the purposes of the processing or to comply with the law.
-The retention period depends on the type of data collected.
+Personal Data is not kept any longer than is required for the purposes of the processing or to comply with applicable law.
+Specific retention periods are as follows:

 Thrive will not actively collect any Sensitive Personal Data or special categories of Personal Data about Users (this includes details about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about health and genetics and biometric data).